Genetic history of the Indigenous peoples of the Americas: North America

-The North American fur trade during the 16th century brought many more European men, from France, Ireland, and Great Britain, who took Indigenous North American women as wives.
-Their children became known as "Métis" or "Bois-Brûlés" by the French colonists and "mixed-bloods", "half-breeds" or "country-born" by the English colonists and Scottish colonists.
+The North American fur trade during the 16th century brought many European men, from France, Ireland, and Great Britain, who married Indigenous North American women.
+In the areas where these peoples formed communities, and developed a unique, syncretic culture, their children became known as "Métis" or "Bois-Brûlés" by the French colonists.
+In some contexts these peoples have also been referred to as "mixed-bloods", or "country-born" by the English and Scottish colonists.

-Indigenous Americans in the United States are more likely than any other racial group to practice racial exogamy, resulting in an ever-declining proportion of Indigenous ancestry among those who claim an Indigenous American identity.
+Native Americans in the United States are defined by citizenship, culture, and familial relationships, not race.
+Having never defined Native American identity as racial, historically, Native Americans have commonly practiced what mainstream society defines as interracial marriage, which has affected racial ideas of blood quantum.

 In the United States 2010 census, nearly 3 million people indicated that their race was Indigenous American (including Alaskan Native).
-This is based on self-identification, and there are no formal defining criteria for this designation.
-Especially numerous was the self-identification of Cherokee ethnic origin, a phenomenon dubbed the "Cherokee Syndrome", where some Americans believe they have a "long-lost Cherokee ancestor" without being able to identify that person in their family tree.
-The context is the cultivation of an opportunistic ethnic identity related to the perceived prestige associated with Indigenous American ancestry.
-Indigenous American identity in the Eastern United States is mostly detached from genetic descent, and especially embraced by people of predominantly European ancestry.
-Some tribes have adopted criteria of racial preservation, usually through a Certificate of Degree of Indian Blood, and practice disenrollment of tribal members unable to provide proof of Native American ancestry.
-This topic has become a contentious issue in Native American reservation politics.
+This is based on self-identification, as the census does not require documentation of this belief.
+Especially numerous was the self-identification of Cherokee ethnic origin, a phenomenon dubbed the "Cherokee Syndrome", where some Americans believe they have a "long-lost Cherokee ancestor" without being able to identify any Cherokee or Native American people in their family tree or among their living relatives.
+This cultivation of an opportunistic ethnic identity is related to the "prestige" non-Natives may associate with Indigenous American ancestry, having never experienced any of the attendant hardships or oppression.
+In the Eastern United States, in particular, pretendians are common.

+Some tribes have adopted blood quantum requirements, or Certificates of Degree of Indian Blood, and practice disenrollment of tribal members unable to prove they are the child of an enrolled tribal member.
+In these cases, the tribe may demand a paternity test.
+For some, this has become a contentious issue in Native American reservation politics.

 European diseases and genetic modification

 A team led by Ripan Malhi, an anthropologist at the University of Illinois in Urbana, conducted a study where they used a scientific technique known as whole exome sequencing to test immune-related gene variants within Indigenous Americans.
 Through analyzing ancient and modern Indigenous DNA, it was found that HLA-DQA1, a variant gene that codes for protein in charge of differentiating between healthy cells from invading viruses and bacteria were present in nearly 100% of ancient remains but only 36% in modern Indigenous Americans.
 These finding suggest that European-borne epidemics such as smallpox altered the disease landscape of the Americas, leaving survivors of these outbreaks less likely to carry variants like HLA-DQA1.
 This made them less able to cope with new diseases.
-The change in genetic makeup is measured by scientists to have occurred around 175 years ago, during a time when the smallpox epidemic was ranging through the Americas.
+The change in genetic makeup is measured by scientists to have occurred around 175 years ago, during a time when the smallpox epidemic was raging through the Americas.